h-tu/h-tu.github.io/_pages/about.md

   - /about.html

 ---
-Right now I'm involved in a 6-month ARVR Research Project in Austin, Texas.
-I'm actively looking for jobs or Phd Programs starting 2024.
+Currently I'm involved in a 6-month ARVR Research Project in Austin, Texas.
+I'm actively looking for jobs or PhD Programs starting 2024.

 ---